bbb.png

 Regardless of the reasons, discrimination has serious consequences.
 Discrimination and prejudices have various effects that range from barely noticeable to severe and even life-threatening.
 It affects the victims, but also society as a whole.
 51% of people who experienced discrimination lost trust in people.
 Discrimination changes how people view each other and society, affecting how we interact, and influencing how we as a society behave.

 Discrimination leads to social exclusion, less (professional) chances, and even health issues.
 It is not just about people feeling uncomfortable, discrimination changes people's lives for the worse.
-If we want to create an inclusive environment where everyone can thrive and contribute to the collective good, it is important that the roots of discrimination get properly addressed.
-It will take effort, but we can create a society free from the damaging effects of discrimination, where everyone is treated like equals.
+To create an inclusive environment where everyone can thrive and contribute to the collective good, it is important that the roots of discrimination get properly addressed.

 The story of Hossein